‘Everything is on fire’: Ukraine region weathers bombardment

 The defense of the chemical plant recalled the besieged Azovstal steel mill in the brutalized city of Mariupol, where Ukrainian troops were pinned down for weeks.

-The neighboring Lysychansk, the only city in the Luhansk region that is still fully under Ukrainian control, is also the target of multiple airstrikes.
+Neighboring Lysychansk, the only city in the Luhansk region that is still fully under Ukrainian control, is also the target of multiple airstrikes.

+Separately, U.S. Attorney General Merrick Garland was making an unannounced visit to Ukraine on Tuesday to meet with Ukrainian Prosecutor General Iryna Venediktova.

+The two planned to discuss U.S. and international efforts to help Ukraine identify, apprehend and prosecute anyone involved in war crimes and other atrocities there, a U.S. Justice Department official said.
+The official could not discuss details of the trip publicly and spoke on condition of anonymity.

-The Ukraine president’s office said Tuesday that at least six civilians had been killed over the previous 24 hours, and 16 others were wounded.
+The Ukrainian president’s office said Tuesday that at least six civilians had been killed over the previous 24 hours, and 16 others were wounded.

 According to its daily update, Russian forces over the day shelled the northern Chernihiv region, and intensified their shelling of Kharkiv, Ukraine’s second-largest city.
 Explosions also occurred on Tuesday morning in the southern city of Mykolaiv.